 New Jersey Emergency Room Negligence Lawyers

-Emergency room errors are preventable, but overcrowding and under-staffing create a hectic environment where it is easy for fatigued professionals to make mistakes.
+Overcrowded and understaffed emergency rooms are creating a hectic environment where it is easy for fatigued professionals to make mistakes.
 These factors account for the relatively high incidence of emergency room negligence.
 Despite the high ratio of patients to staff, emergency room doctors and nurses still have a duty of care to every patient that they treat.

 “The Golden Hour”